Beginner, Canning, Kitchen Basics

 Canning supplies:

 Canning Lids – Be sure to take note of whether you are using regular mouth or wide mouth jars and purchase lids accordingly.
 The underside of these lids are coated with a special adhesive that forms a bond to the outer rim of the jar, sealing the contents inside.
 As the vacuum is created inside the jar, the center of the lid bows in and creates a popping sound.
 When properly sealed, the center of the jar will be firm to the touch and should not have any give.
-If you are able to press the center of the lid and still head the popping sound, the jar is not sealed and its contents should be stored in the refrigerator.
+If you are able to press the center of the lid and still hear the popping sound, the jar is not sealed and its contents should be stored in the refrigerator.
 Lids can not be reused and must be discarded after the jar is opened.

 Rings – these are also referred to as bands.
 They also come in regular mouth or wide mouth, so pay attention.
 Rings screw over the top of the jar and hold the lid in place during the canning process.
 Rings should be removed once the jar is cooled and it has been confirmed that it is completely sealed.
 Do not store jars with the rings on as water can get trapped underneath and cause rust.
 Also, if a sealed jar should become unsealed for whatever reason, you want to know immediately before you eat the contents.
-A lid held in place by a hand could created a false sense of food safety.
+A lid held in place by a band could create a false sense of food safety.
 Bands can be reused indefinitely as long as they do not contain any sign of rust or damage.

-Glass Mason jars approved for use in home canning – the most common brands you will run across are Ball, Kerr, Atlas, and Weck.
-Old mayonnaise or pickle jars are not approved for canning.
-You could get lucky and they might work.
+Glass jars for commercially packaged products, like mayonnaise, pickles, spaghetti sauce, etc., are not approved for canning.
+Sure, you could get lucky and they might work.
 But you run the risk of a higher spoilage rate because these jars have not been tested.
 Do you really want to take that risk?
-Jars can be reused indefinitely as long as they are not chipped or cracked
+Also, I’ve seen mixed information on whether or not Weck jars

 Canning kit – a basic canning kit contains four pieces: